yuyu0127/AnimationWindowEnhancer/README.md

 ## Features

+### DopeSheet Tab Enhancement

-* **DopeSheet Tab**: Displays curves representing value changes and gradient previews showing color changes for each row.
+Displays curves representing value changes and gradient previews showing color changes for each row.

+### Curve Tab Enhancement

-* **Curve Tab**: Shows a label for each curve to indicate the property associated with that curve.
+Shows a label for each curve to indicate the property associated with that curve.

 ## Setup